 Their platform makes it easy and inexpensive to find great deals in almost any part of the world!
 You can literally create an account within a few minutes and after a simple ID verification proceed to book your stay.

-Moreover, guests can use Airbnb’s intuitive platform with many filters to help find the right platform and for this Airbnb charges you a 6-12% commision fee.
+Moreover, guests can use Airbnb’s intuitive platform with many filters to help find the right platform and for this Airbnb charges you a 6-12% commission fee.

 How Airbnb works For homeowners